 If you are completing any sessions at the same conference as the exam, the sessions must be completed, quizzes must be taken on them, and a printout of the results must be turned into the CTSM office before exam time.

 NOTE: You must register to take the Comprehensive Exam at least one month prior to the Exam date.

 - The Comprehensive Exam is a 2 ½ - 3 hour intensive evaluation taken on-site at EXHIBITOR or EXHIBITORFastTrak conferences.
 The exam consists of multiple choice and true-false questions from each of the Essential Learning Components (ELCs) of the required sessions.

 - Exam questions are based on the current curriculum.
 If a new required course has replaced a course that you took, or if you took the course more than two years prior, the CTSM office will provide you with current handouts.

 - In order to pass the Comprehensive Exam, you must score at least 75% on the entire exam.
 If you receive a cumulative score that is less than 75%, you will need to retake any failed sections.
 (Retakes must be completed at a future EXHIBITOR or EXHIBITORFastTrak conference.)

-A proctor at each exam location supplies all materials required for completing the exam.
-Please do not plan to bring any resource materials such as dictionaries, textbooks, handouts or notes.
+- A proctor at each exam location supplies all materials required for completing the exam.
+Please do not bring any resource materials such as dictionaries, textbooks, handouts or notes.

 Study and Preparation

-Since this exam covers a wide range of materials from 23 different sessions, we highly recommend that you begin to study early.
-Dust off your session handouts and begin to study at the time you register for the exam.
-Consistent study over many weeks is much more effective than cramming a day or two before the exam.
-This is a rigorous and intensive exam.
+Since this exam covers a wide range of materials from 23 different sessions, we highly recommend that you study early.
+Consistent study over many weeks is much more effective than cramming a day or two before the exam, as this is a rigorous and intensive exam.
 Approximately 80% of candidates pass on the first attempt.

 310 S. Broadway, Suite 101